 The clear fluids your child can choose from are:

-Please do not drink any other type of fluids that is not on the list.
+Please do not give your child any other type of drinks.

 Medications